damieng/pixelworld/README.md

 # PixelWorld

-Bitmap font conversion and manipulation tools
+ZX Spectrum font conversion, ripping and manipulation tools.

 This is a tool I have been using for a number of years to convert my own fonts as well as look into bulk-ripping pixel fonts from old video games.